 Santa Cruz del Islote is like something straight out of a Garcia Marquez novel: some 400 children running around, playing and shouting, crossing through people’s living rooms to get to the next street, bright colors, and Caribbean breezes.

 There is a lot of poverty on the island; the government is notable for its absence, and one resident who works in the school told me that he has received little to no funding over the past few years.
-There is little electricity, and freshwater is delivered by the Colombian Navy.
+There is little electricity, and the Colombian Navy delivers freshwater.
 Many locals find work in tourism on the nearby Isla Mucura.

 However, every single person I spoke to told me that they wouldn’t want to live anywhere else: as one man (42 years old, born on the island) told me: “Here I know everyone and everyone knows me.
 We have no crime here, and people get along.”